 Sony Corporation applies its generic strategy (Porter’s model) for competitive advantage and profitability in the electronics, gaming, entertainment and financial services markets.
-An organization’s generic competitive strategy (Porter’s model) establishes how the business competes against other firms.
+An organization’s generic competitive strategy, based on Michael Porter’s model, establishes how the business competes against other firms.
 Also, Sony adjusts its intensive growth strategies to continually grow the business despite changes in markets.
 An intensive strategy specifies the approaches used to ensure business growth.
 As one of the biggest companies in the industry, Sony’s case is an example of effective implementation of a generic strategy and intensive growth strategies appropriately developed based on business needs and market conditions.

 Sony’s generic competitive strategy (Porter’s model) focuses on product uniqueness.
 Intensive strategies that aim to grow Sony’s business through increased market share are relevant in the electronics, gaming, entertainment, and financial services markets.

 Sony Corporation uses differentiation as its generic strategy for competitive advantage.
 Differentiation involves products that are unique in comparison to other products in the market.
 In applying this generic strategy, Sony integrates features that make its products attractive and profitable.
 For example, novelty and uniqueness were among the factors that lead to the success of the PlayStation.
 In using the differentiation generic strategy, Sony must continue innovating novel product features to maintain competitive advantage against competitors like Nintendo.